oopd-gu-chalmers/lab2-old/README.md

-# laboration-2
+# oopd-gu-chalmers Lab 1

-Se Canvas för instruktioner.
+Lab assignment 1 in the course Object-oriented Programming and Design, GU/Chalmers

+See Canvas for instructions.